Atlassian Marketplace Partner Agreement

 (c) End User Communications.
 You may use End User Data to communicate directly with end users only where required by Law or as consented to or requested by the end user.
 But you may not send marketing messages to end users within any user experience integrated with Atlassian Products without Atlassian’s express written consent.

 (d) End User Terms.
-You must ensure end users agree to your End User Terms, which must comply with all Laws.
+You must ensure end users agree to your End User Terms, which must comply with all Laws and clearly describe how the platform quotas and limits for Forge Apps or any other applicable usage limits may impact an end user’s use of your Apps.

 (f) Security.
 You must use industry-standard security measures appropriate for all End User Data and your processing activities, adequate to preserve End User Data’s confidentiality and security and comply with all Laws.
-You will also comply with any security, coding practices, authentication or encryption requirements for Apps in the Security Requirements.
+You will also comply with any security, coding practices, authentication, encryption, or other requirements for Apps in the Security Requirements.
 You agree to remediate all security vulnerabilities identified to you by Atlassian within the timeframes described in the Security Requirements.

 (g) Security Incidents.
 Upon discovery or notice of any Security Incident, unless prohibited by Laws, you will promptly (within 24 hours) notify Atlassian via the ticket creation link at App Security Incident Management Guidelines.
 Your notice will provide Atlassian information about the Security Incident and how it may affect Atlassian Products, end users or End User Data, and you agree to provide further information and assistance related to the Security Incident described in the Marketplace Guidelines or as Atlassian may request.
 Without limiting your other obligations, in event of a Security Incident, you will be solely responsible, at your own expense, for investigation, remediation and your own notifications to affected end users and regulatory authorities in accordance with Laws and industry standards.
 However, you must obtain Atlassian’s approval for any breach notifications to end users that refer directly or indirectly to Atlassian.
 You must ensure that you have an updated contact name and contact information in your developer account for Security Incidents.
 Without limiting any other reserved rights of termination or suspension, Atlassian may de-list your App from the Atlassian Marketplace or suspend use of or access of your App to Atlassian products as a result of any Security Incident.